Astros vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have an implied moneyline win probability of 55.6% in this contest.
+- The moneyline set for this matchup implies the Astros have a 52.4% chance of walking away with the win.

-- Houston has had an over/under set by oddsmakers 47 times, and have combined with opponents to go over the total in 23 of those games (23-23-1).
+- Games involving Houston have gone over the total set by sportsbooks in 23 of 48 chances this season.

-- The Astros have had a spread set for just two outings this season, and failed to cover in both.
+- The Astros have played just two games with a spread this season and failed to cover in each game.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.